-The 2022/23 expenditure budget was £4.96m and income was estimated at £4.82m (both figures include £0.9m for externally-funded projects).
-The budget would be balanced by taking £136,000 from Earmarked Reserves but zero from the Revenue Support Reserve.
+The 2023/24 expenditure budget was £4.96m and income was estimated at £4.98m (both figures include £1.0m for externally-funded projects).
+The budget would be balanced by adding £22,000 to the Revenue Support Reserve.

 The actual results for the year are shown in the table below and the variances are then explained further in the text below it: